Connecting Fairfax City's Past and Present to Build a More Equitable and Inclusive Future

 Thank you for the opportunity to comment.

-TomC about 2 years ago
+TomC over 2 years ago

 If you change the name of the subdivision, you are over 95% done.
 Of the list you sent out only Reb and Confederate say Civil War in anyway.
 We have Rangers in today’s army and when a Seal Team engages the report is always Seal Team ? raided the compound, or the village.
 So, we have raiders in the Navy.
 A Plantation is an agricultural estate, usually growing one type of crop.
 It does not require slaves to be a Plantation.
 There are many of them in many places, countries, including the US.
 Scarlet is a color.
 I had to look up Singleton.
 How many people do you think knows that was Mosby’s middle name?!
 I admit that I did know the name of Lee’s steed, not unusual for a girl from Richmond, but again I would guess most people don’t.